MohammadrezaPourreza/Spider2/assets/Bigquery_Guideline.md

 ## How to Enable BigQuery Sandbox

-Before using Spider2, you need to enable BigQuery Sandbox function for you Google account.
+First of all, you need to enable BigQuery Sandbox function for your Google account.
 This part is summarized from the [official tutorial](https://cloud.google.com/bigquery/docs/sandbox).

 1. In the Google Cloud console, go to the [**BigQuery**](https://console.cloud.google.com/bigquery ) page.